aridjayarecipes/cutesrecipes.web.app/content/post/2051-how-to-prepare-speedy-green-lentil-salad.md

 1. Take 1 tea spoon chopped coriander leaves

 This is one that my mother in law came up with.
 She said I could share it with all of you.
-Green Lentil Salad with Spiced Carrots Julie's Lifestyle.
+Green Lentil Salad with Spiced Carrots Julie&#39;s Lifestyle.
 Bless lentils for their capacity to be cheap, healthy and comforting all We have green lentil recipes that can make you feel good all over, from a simple Middle Eastern dish of lentils.

 <!--inarticleads2-->